damalialutfiani/Quizz-on-codecademy/Learn Python 3-Lesson6 String Methods.md

 3. Given the list greeting = ["Hello", "my", "name", "is", "Earl"] what line of code would produce a string that contains “Hello_my_name_is_Earl”.

 	a.	" ".join(greeting, “_”)

 	b.	greeting.join(“_”)

 	c.	**"_".join(greeting)**

 	d.	greeting.join()

 4. Which of the following answer choices best describes the function of the string method .find()?

--	Find searches a string for its argument and replaces it with its second argument.
+	a.
+Find searches a string for its argument and replaces it with its second argument.

--	Find searches a string for its argument returns a string of all the characters that come before the argument.
+	b.
+Find searches a string for its argument returns a string of all the characters that come before the argument.

--	Find searches a string for its argument and True or False.
+	c.
+Find searches a string for its argument and True or False.

--	**Find searches a string for its argument returns the index location of that argument.**
+	d.	**Find searches a string for its argument returns the index location of that argument.**

 5. Given the following block of code, what is stored in the string split_hairs? dirty_harry = "Go ahead, make my day." split_hairs = dirty_harry.split("a")